openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

 :func:`Sons`
 ------------------

-to illustrate the :func:`Sons` function, let us consider the vertex 8
+In order to illustrate the :func:`Sons` function, let us consider the vertex 8

 .. doctest::